PART I.

 PART III

-into which he placed golf balls, repeatedly
+He had one into which he placed golf balls,

 until they’d reached the top.

-“Of course not,” said I, “It’s full.”
+“Of course not,” says I, “It’s full.”

-I was ever so slightly taken aback
+I’m ever so slightly taken aback

-“So it’s full now, is it?” said he;
+“So it’s full now, is it?” says he;

 to fill the box further with sand.

-“Dad,” I said, “You’re a genius”
+“Dad,” say I, “You’re a genius”

 “Now it is filled to the brim”

-He smiled, “Son you’re getting too previous,”
+He smiles, “Son you’re getting too previous,”

 why the box of my life had felt cursed.